 Every two months, we'll take uniformity and brightness measurements on each TV.
 We take a series of uniformity photos (50% gray, 100% red, green, blue, cyan, magenta, and yellow) and measure the peak brightness in SDR with a 10% slide and a 100% slide.

 The uniformity pictures are then processed and added to the review, and a graph is updated showing the brightness at 10% and 100% over time.
-All 100 TVs are updated at the same time, ensuring that the results on the website are always comparable.
+All 100 TVs are retested at the same time, ensuring that the results on the website are always comparable.
+Due to the occasional need for additional testing, the results won't necessarily always be updated at the same time.

 If a TV fails completely during our testing, we'll remove it from the test, and a post-mortem will be done to attempt to determine the root cause of the failure.
 We'll dismantle the TV and look for failed components, from power supplies to board failures to blown capacitors; we want to know exactly what caused the TV to fail, although it won't always be possible to determine the exact cause.